IOWA GROWN CSA

 Expect more vegetables than fruits in your CSA and be prepared to include fresh vegetables into most meals.
 Make new recipes and use substitutes in your favorite recipes.
 Freezing or preserving is a another great way to use extra produce.

 We use organic practices.
 Don't be alarmed if you find signs of bug damage on your produce.
-This is what real, organic produce looks like.

 You must rinse your produce: Washing produce decreases the storage life of certain vegetables, so we try to wash as few of the vegetables as possible!
 You will find some things washed and some things that still have dirt on them- but please remember that everything needs to be rinsed at home before consuming.